-5NBT.7 Add, subtract, multiply, and divide decimals to hundredths, using concrete models or drawings and strategies based on place value, properties of operations, and/or the relationship between addition and subtraction; relate the strategy to a written method and explain the reasoning used.
+5.NBT.7 Using concrete models or drawings and strategies based on place value, properties of operations, and/or the relationship between operations: add and subtract decimals to hundredths; multiply and divide decimals to hundredths.
+Relate the strategy to a written method and explain the reasoning used.

-5NF.2 Solve word problems involving addition and subtraction of fractions referring to the same whole, including cases of unlike denominators, e.g., by using visual fraction models or equations to represent the problem.
+5.NF.2 Solve word problems involving addition and subtraction of fractions referring to the same whole, including cases of unlike denominators.
 Use benchmark fractions and number sense of fractions to estimate mentally and assess the reasonableness of answers.

-5NF.3 Interpret a fraction as division of the numerator by the denominator (a/b = a ÷ b).
-Solve word problems involving division of whole numbers leading to answers in the form of fractions or mixed numbers, e.g., by using visual fraction models or equations to represent the problem.
+5.NF.3 Interpret a fraction as division of the numerator by the denominator (a/b = a ÷ b).
+Solve word problems involving division of whole numbers leading to answers in the form of fractions or mixed numbers.

-5NF.4.b Find the area of a rectangle with fractional side lengths by tiling it with unit squares of the appropriate unit fraction side lengths, and show that the area is the same as would be found by multiplying the side lengths.
+5.NF.4b Find the area of a rectangle with fractional side lengths by tiling it with rectangles of the appropriate unit fraction side lengths, and show that the area is the same as would be found by multiplying the side lengths.
 Multiply fractional side lengths to find areas of rectangles, and represent fraction products as rectangular areas.

-5NF.5.b Explaining why multiplying a given number by a fraction greater than 1 results in a product greater than the given number (recognizing multiplication by whole numbers greater than 1 as a familiar case); explaining why multiplying a given number by a fraction less than 1 results in a product smaller than the given number; and relating the principle of fraction equivalence a/b = (n×a)/(n×b) to the effect of multiplying a/b by 1.
+5.NF.5b Explain why multiplying a given number by a fraction greater than 1 results in a product greater than the given number (recognizing multiplication by whole numbers greater than 1 as a familiar case).
+Explain why multiplying a given number by a fraction less than 1 results in a product smaller than the given number.
+Relate the principle of fraction equivalence a/b = (n×a)/(n×b) to the effect of multiplying a/b by 1.

-5MD.5.a Find the volume of a right rectangular prism with whole-number side lengths by packing it with unit cubes, and show that the volume is the same as would be found by multiplying the edge lengths, equivalently by multiplying the height by the area of the base.
-Represent threefold whole-number products as volumes, e.g., to represent the associative property of multiplication.
+5.MD.5a Find the volume of a right rectangular prism with whole-number side lengths by packing it with unit cubes, and show that the volume is the same as would be found by multiplying the edge lengths, equivalently by multiplying the height by the area of the base.

-5G.1 Use a pair of perpendicular number lines, called axes, to define a coordinate system, with the intersection of the lines (the origin) arranged to coincide with the 0 on each line and a given point in the plane located by using an ordered pair of numbers, called its coordinates.
-Understand that the first number indicates how far to travel from the origin in the direction of one axis, and the second number indicates how far to travel in the direction of the second axis, with the convention that the names of the two axes and the coordinates correspond (e.g., x-axis and x-coordinate, y-axis and y-coordinate).
+5.G.1 Use a pair of perpendicular number lines, called axes, to define a coordinate system, with the intersection of the lines (the origin) arranged to coincide with the 0 on each line and a given point in the plane located by using an ordered pair of numbers, called its coordinates.
+Understand that the first number indicates how far to travel from the origin in the direction of one axis, and the second number indicates how far to travel in the direction of the second axis, with the convention that the names of the two axes and the coordinates correspond.